Playground biometrics demo BioID home page

 For the communication with BioID, the public key needs to be exported/copied and imported/pasted into the pre-configured on-prem installation client at the BioID BWS Portal (Cloud).

-Import your public key by clicking on the 'Create initial protection key' button.
+In the BioID BWS Portal import your public key by clicking on the 'Create initial protection key' button.
 The dialog opens, put your public key here and click on the button 'Send Public RSA Key to BioID …'.
 After a short moment your protection key is generated.
 Click the button 'Copy Protection Key' and go back to your local BWS Portal.

 Step 3: Enter the Protection Key from bwsportal.bioid.com

 Copy your Protection Key and finalize the BWS Configuration inside the BWS Portal.
+Again, if you skipped this step already, go to Settings → Management and 'Insert your Protection Key' here.

 The initial version of BWS should be configured now and you can continue to configure and start the BWSgRPC service.